Illegally Harvested Eggs & Hunted for Their Meat

 One of our customers absolute favourite jewelry sets is this hand-carved white sea turtle jewelry set.
 Made up of an adjustable necklace and bracelet, usually $20 individually, but when you buy the set together you will save $15!

-Don't forget that every purchase saves a sea turtle PLUS this month we are donating 10% of sales to the Cornish Seal Sanctuary, so your purchase can help even more marine wildlife.
+Don't forget that every purchase saves a sea turtle PLUS this we are donating 10% of gross profits to incredible ocean conservation charities.